Advertising Legal & Compliance

 Be sure to seek experienced FTC and advertising and marketing legal counsel, whether you are marketing:

-FTC coordinates enforcement with other federal agencies, including FDA and the state Attorney General (AG), particularly where the product or the claims represent a high risk to the consumer.
+FTC coordinates enforcement with other federal agencies, including the FDA and the state Attorney General (AG), particularly where the product or the claims represent a high risk to the consumer.

 The lifeblood of health claims is substantiation.
 The consequence of inaccurate measurements of blood pressure or other key health stats can be – quite literally – as serious as a heart attack.
 That’s why companies must have solid science to support all health claims, express and implied.